 A highly spiritual place in Brittany

-A few km from the sea shores of Brittany, Sainte-Anne-d’Auray is a highly spiritual where Saint Anne, grandmother of Christ, is said to have made her only earthy appearance.
-This miracle prompted the start of a great pilgrimage, which has included the likes of Napoléon III, General de Gaulle and Pope John-Paul II.
+A few km from the shores of Brittany, Sainte-Anne-d’Auray is a highly spiritual place where Saint Anne, grandmother of Christ, is said to have made her only earthly appearance.
+This miracle prompted the start of a great pilgrimage, which has included the likes of Napoléon III, Général de Gaulle and Pope John-Paul II.

 Saint Anne, mother of the Blessed Virgin Mary, is the patron saint of Brittany.
 Worshipping St Anne was already happening here in the 6th century as ancient texts mention a chapel in the hamlet of Keranna, ‘Ker Anna’ meaning village of Anna in the Breton dialect.

 Saint Anne appeared in Keranna in 1624 to a young farmer named Yvon Nicolazic, asking to rebuild the chapel where she was once worshipped.
 She visited him again several times and led him to a wooden statue that marked the place where the new chapel had to be erected.
 Yvon Nicolazic built a first chapel on that spot but it was destroyed during the French Revolution.